 9.How can I submit a mis-categorized or uncategorized site?

-You can also use this tool on Zvelo's website: https://zvelo.com/zvelolive/
+You can also use this tool on the BrightCloud website: https://brightcloud.com/tools/url-ip-lookup.php

 10.How should I handle Web Filter false positives?

-The fastest way to allow clients to access to a website that is currently blocked is to add the site to your Pass Sites list.
+In order to allow users to access to a website that is currently blocked, add the site to your Pass Sites list.